Evergreen content that will bring you leads for years: A beginner’s guide

 Why is evergreen content important?

-Evergreen content helps you rank on search engines
+⚡ Evergreen content helps you rank on search engines

 Evergreen content (which, incidentally, usually happens to be long-form content) tends to do really well on search engines.
 In fact, this type of content can get you ranking for your desired keywords and search terms even in the long run.

-It attracts and brings you organic traffic
+⚡ It brings organic traffic to your website

 A woman's hand rests on a computer mouse

-Evergreen content can generate important new leads
+⚡ Evergreen content can generate important new leads

-It earns you valuable backlinks
+⚡ It earns you valuable backlinks

 Woman holding a clipboard and pen in hand